Sampling-Based Multi-Modal Multi-Robot Multi-Goal Path Planning: Experiments

 \subsection{Results}

-\Cref{fig:cost_plots} shows the resulting cost evolution plots. \Cref{fig:intro} shows the evolution of a path for the hallway problem.
+\Cref{fig:cost_plots} shows the resulting cost evolution plots. \arxiv{Success rates over time for the same experiments can be found in the appendix in \cref{fig:success_plots}.} \Cref{fig:intro} shows the evolution of a path for the hallway problem. \Cref{tab:all_exp} summarizes a more extensive evaluation of selected planners on a wider range of scenarios.
+First, we want to point out that the prioritized planner does not find solutions on some problems, highlighting again that the prioritized planner is not complete for some problem-settings.

-Comparing the optimal planners introduced in this work and the prioritized planner shows that the suboptimal planner finds reasonable solutions (between 20\% and 70\% over the optimal solution, but much better than the initial solutions) quickly.
-As expected, the optimal planners converge to solutions with lower cost, but do so at a later time.
-Surprisingly, the planners that plan in composite space find initial solutions faster than the suboptimal planner in some settings.
-We explain this mainly with the fact that treating the previously planned paths as fixed sometimes constrains the planning space such that the planning problem becomes considerably harder compared to the setting where all agents can be moved around freely.
+Comparing the optimal planners introduced in this work and the prioritized planner shows that the suboptimal planner with our addition of postprocessing the path finds reasonable solutions: the cost is between 20\% and 70\% over the optimal solution, but better than the initial solutions of the optimal planners.
+The optimal planners generally converge to solutions with lower cost, but do so at a later time.
+Surprisingly, the planners that plan in composite space find initial solutions faster than the suboptimal planner in many settings.
+This is likely because (1) finding a \textit{feasible} path is relatively simple in composite space in many scenarios, where the robots can simply be `moved out of the way' and (2) fixing previously planned paths can restrict the feasible space too much.